noobexon1/Python-iOS-Runner/README.md

   - Transfers **runner.py** to the iOS device via SFTP.
   - Sends a command to the iOS device to execute **runner.py** via the on-device python interpreter.
   - Collect the output and errors (if exists) and logs them on your local machine.
+  - Cleans up.
-- **runner.py** is where you come in.
+- **runner.py** is where you come in and do your magic.
 Modify it with whatever logic you want.

 ## Usage